Fer-Jg/TownyAdvanced-Spanish/Towny-Commands.md

     -   leave - Mayor command to leave the nation they are a part of.
     -   withdraw {$} - King command to remove money from the nation bank.
     -   deposit {$} - King command to add money to the nation bank.
+    -   deposit {$} {townname} - King command to add money to the bank of a town who is in the nation.
     -   new
         -   {nationname} - Mayor command to create a nation.
         -   {nationname} {capitaltown} - Admin command to create a new nation, set capitol.